-Original Broadway Cast, 1990 (RCA) (4 / 5) The strongest work to date by lyricist Lynn Ahrens and composer Stephen Flaherty, Once on This Island is a juicy adaptation of the Rosa Guy novel My Love, My Love.
-The story, set in the Antilles: A young, dark-skinned peasant girl named Ti Moune rescues a wealthy Beauxhomme (a lighter-skinned French descendant) named Daniel from a car wreck, and offers her life to the gods in exchange for his.
+Original Broadway Cast, 1990 (RCA) (4 / 5) One of the strongest works to date by lyricist Lynn Ahrens and composer Stephen Flaherty, Once on This Island is a juicy adaptation of the Rosa Guy novel My Love, My Love.
+The story, set in the Antilles: A young, dark-skinned peasant girl named Ti Moune rescues a wealthy Beauxhomme (a lighter-skinned product of mixed native and French stock) named Daniel from a car wreck, and offers her life to the gods in exchange for his.
 The tale is told with honesty, simplicity, and a wonderful musicality.
-From the opening number, in which the peasant storytellers explain their way of prayer (“We Dance”), to the jubilant finale (“Why We Tell the Story”), the songs are dramatically and emotionally acute.
+From the opening number, in which the peasant storytellers explain their way of prayer (“We Dance”), through joyous moments (“Waiting for Life,” “Mama Will Provide”) and beautiful ballads (“Forever Yours,” “Some Girls”) to the jubilant finale (“Why We Tell the Story”), the songs are dramatically and emotionally acute.
 There’s only one exception: “The Human Heart” is bland and completely extraneous to the score.
 The rest of the songs are transporting and gorgeous, and Michael Starobin’s orchestrations are generally brilliant.
 Heading the strong cast are the shimmering LaChanze as Ti Moune; the romantic Jerry Dixon as Daniel; the enveloping Kecia Lewis-Evans as Asaka, Mother of the Earth; the menacing Eric Riley as Papa Ge, Demon of Death; and the charming Afi McClendon as Little Ti Moune. — Matthew Murray